cs3110/textbook/src/chapters/ds/promises.md

 * If `p` is pending, then `bind` does not wait for `p` to be resolved, nor for `c` to be run.
 Rather, `bind` just registers the callback to eventually be run when (or if) the promise is resolved.
-Therefore the `bind` function returns a new promise.
+Therefore, the `bind` function returns a new promise.
 That promise will become resolved when (or if) the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the callback itself returns.